Online Fundraising: 4 Best Practices to Boost Donations

 - Implement gamification features like leaderboards or a fundraising thermometer.

 - Update your participants so they’ll know if they have to increase their efforts.

 Peer-to-peer fundraising can enhance most organizations’ online fundraising efforts, no matter their size.
-For more information on the impact of peer-to-peer fundraising, check out the 2019 Blackbaud Peer-to-Peer Fundraising Study.
+For more information on the impact of peer-to-peer fundraising, check out the latest Blackbaud Peer-to-Peer Fundraising Study.

 4. Create an engaging website.

 Your organization’s website is likely the first impression a potential supporter has of your nonprofit, so make it count.

 Start with effective copy explaining your organization and its mission.
 You’ll need to standardize your branding throughout your site with a couple of colors and the same font.
 That way, a reader doesn’t think they’ve somehow been redirected to another organization’s site.

 Optimize your site for mobile readers, and don’t overload your pages with dozens of images.
 You should include high-quality images and videos, but limit them to avoid a slow, laggy site that may increase your bounce rate.
 In addition to your appealing donation page, there are a few necessary resources you should make available on your page.